yellowberryHN/redive/docs/info/data/tables.md

 | AdaptEndTime   | *Int64Property*<br/>(WACCA Date+Time) | `20210810065959` |       |

 ### MirrorSettingTable
 Setting, Mirror Notes (ON/OFF), mirrors notes across Y axis.
+It is possible to modify this table to re-enable the 2 removed mirror modes, vertical mirror and both axis mirror.

 ### MultiPlayPointTable
 Appears to be a list of WP bonus multipliers for multiplayer games.
 Has 4 ranks?
 Not sure how this works.